On this page

-a.
-Start with the company site for items such as company press releases and financial statements.
-Other sites that you could try for press releases are PRNewsWire, Marketwire and Canada NewsWire.
+Start with the company's site for items such as company press releases and financial statements.
+Other sites that you could try for press releases are PRNewsWire, Globe Newswire and Cision NewsWire.
 Remember that you are only getting the company's point of view from such publications.
 You will also need to look for independent news and analysis from some of the sources below.

-b.
-For both press releases and more independent articles, try the indexes listed below.
+For both press releases and more independent articles, try these databases:

-Fulltext articles and transcripts from many Canadian newspapers and news shows from the late 1980s up to a day or two.
+Fulltext articles and transcripts from many Canadian newspapers from the late 1980s up to the last day or two.
 Useful if you are focusing on Canadian firms.

 Business Source Complete

-Canadian and US articles in academic and popular publications.
+Articles in academic and popular publications.
 Try searching for your company in the Company Information area at the top of the screen.
 Also click on Company Profiles (click on More at the top of the screen, then on Company Profiles) to see if there is a MarketLine profile of your company.

 Wall Street Journal via Factiva